 Using social media for marketing is only worthwhile if businesses are making meaningful connections with their audience.
 If social media posts are boring, irrelevant or inappropriate, businesses may be in danger of losing followers.
 Here are some quick tips to start your social media juices flowing!

 The best news of all is that, like everything else, it will get easier.
+Hopefully these social media tips will give you a starting point.
 But if it is all too overwhelming, there are some options available to you.
 If possible, you could think of assigning these tasks to a member of staff, preferably someone with a marketing background.